fast-af/developer-portal-starter/developer-portal/for-developers/salesforce/install/enable-fast-checkout.md

 :::info Requirement

-Before proceeding with storefront configuration, ensure you have already [downloaded the Fast Cartidge for SFCC and uploaded it to your storefront](./acquire-extension).
+Before proceeding with storefront configuration, ensure you have already [downloaded the Fast Cartridge for SFCC and uploaded it to your storefront](./acquire-extension).

 :::

 ## Configuration

-1. **Install the Cartidge Sandbox environment** with credentials Fast will provide Select theme appropriate for store-front design (default or dark) Select Products to enable Fast Checkout
+1. **Install the Cartridge Sandbox environment** with credentials Fast will provide Select theme appropriate for store-front design (default or dark) Select Products to enable Fast Checkout